ZhangTao-SJTU/tvm/README.md

 `Lth` specifies the threshold edge length to trigger reconnection;
 `T` specifies the temperature.

-Use python script `scripts/tvm/main.py` to generate the initial configuration, which contains the information of vertices' coordinates and the system topology.
+Use python script `scripts/tvm/main.py` to generate the initial configuration file `sample.topo`, which contains the information of vertices' coordinates and the system topology.
 ```bash
 python ../scripts/tvm/main.py